AndreiTih/andrei-tihoan-homepage/_posts/2023-12-02-hello-boot.md

 How do you get your code to run?

 This next part involves writing a tiny bit of assembly code.
 If you're not familiar with x86 assembly language or the concept of CPU instructions, there's a brief explanation of assembly in the [appendix](#appendix) of this article.
-For the curious, also see "[How does a computer store numbers?](andreitihoan.com/writing/2024/01/22/assembly-intro/)".
+For the curious, also see "[How does a computer 'see' numbers?](https://www.andreitihoan.com/writing/2024/01/22/how-does-a-computer-see-numbers/)".

 The code for this exercise only contains 5 distinct x86 assembly instructions, 2 of which are only used once.
 Only a tiny bit of assembly code is required and soon enough it'll be possible to use a higher-level language such as C, C++, Rust, Zig, or any language that compiles to native code.